You Will Regret This Later. So Why Are You Doing It?

 If you have attention deficit disorder (ADHD or ADD), you know all about impulsivity — taking action or saying something without thinking about it first.
-In my book The Gift of Adult ADD, I talk about some of the benefits of impulsiveness — taking risks that can pay off, for instance, for many with ADHD.
+There can be some benefits of impulsivity — taking risks that can pay off, for instance.
 However, the problem with taking action without thinking about it is obvious.
 Here are some common examples:

 - Drinking too much and paying for it the next day